mikrosk/ct60tos/flash.tos/readme.txt

-This is the first release of TOS drivers.
+This is the second release of TOS drivers (V1.01).

 A great HYP documentation in english is inside doc\CTPCI.HYP, thanks to Sascha Uhlig.

 Radeon driver works on all tested targets (CTPCI/M5484LITE/M5485EVB/FIREBEE).
-DVI output has black screen on some radeon 7000 boards.
+Clocks over 135 MHz have heat isues with DVI on RV100 (Radeon 7000 boards), high modes are rejected.

+Coldfire drivers now are compiled with GCC 4 for the v4e.
 Coldfire targets are always in progress, for more information see doc\coldfire.readme.